orbeon/orbeon-forms-doc/xforms/xpath/standard-functions.md

 ## XPath 2.0 functions and constructors

+### Standard documentation

+These functions are documented in [XQuery 1.0 and XPath 2.0 Functions and Operators (Second Edition)](https://www.w3.org/TR/xpath-functions/).

 ### Functions

 Orbeon Forms supports the XPath functions from [XQuery 1.0 and XPath 2.0 Functions and Operators (Second Edition)](https://www.w3.org/TR/xpath-functions/).